jorge0136/dotfiles/readme.md

 * **[Microsoft VS Code](https://code.visualstudio.com/)**  A text editor with plugins.
 * **[Scroll Reverser](https://pilotmoon.com/scrollreverser/)** to get mice scrolling correctly on OSX, while leaving the touchpad alone.
 * **[Oh-My-ZSH](https://ohmyz.sh/)** Is a alternative shell, which allows for customization of the command line.
+* **[Gcloud CLI](https://cloud.google.com/sdk/docs/downloads-interactive)** Tooling to use Google Cloud Platform.
+Use their curl script, brew install is poorly supported by Google.

 In addition, these dotfiles install a ton of small, useful utilities command-line utilities and system applications, which can be viewed in the [Brewfile](Brewfile).
 They also add several custom